AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43731-search-synonyms-dont-work-when-value-added-in-minimum-terms-to-match.md

 ---
-description: The MDVA-43731 patch fixes the issue where Search Synonyms stop working when a value is added in "Minimum Terms to Match".
-This patch is available when the Quality Patches Tool (QPT) 1.1.12 is installed.
-The patch ID is MDVA-43731.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-43731: Search Synonyms don't work when value is added in 'Minimum Terms to Match'"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.12,Search Synonyms,elasticsearch,Minimum Terms to Match,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.3,2.4.3-p1
-title: 'MDVA-43731: Search Synonyms don''t work when value is added in ''Minimum Terms to Match'''
 ---

-# MDVA-43731: Search Synonyms don't work when value is added in 'Minimum Terms to Match'

 The MDVA-43731 patch fixes the issue where Search Synonyms stop working when a value is added in "Minimum Terms to Match".
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-43731.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.